typedb/typedb-docs/0001-typedb/04-tutorials/01-data-migration.md

 # Data migration tutorial

-Migrating your data from other sources into TypeDB is an important step.
-It is considered that you have already developed a [schema](../02-dev/02-schema.md) for the TypeDB database according to your data model.
-Accurate and comprehensive schema design will simplify not only data migration but also the design of your queries later on.
+Migrating data from other sources into TypeDB is an important step.
+It is considered that we have already developed a [schema](../02-dev/02-schema.md) for the TypeDB database according to the data model.
+Accurate and comprehensive schema design will simplify not only data migration but also the design of data queries later on.

 <div class="note">
 [Note]